TaylanSoydan/hpc_esc_412_solutions/exercise_session_03/Readme.md

 Ex4:

-For example on the trial of CIC with OMP_NUM_THREADS=4 vs 1, the assignment got nearly 1.5 times faster.
+For example on the trial of CIC with OMP_NUM_THREADS=4 vs 1, the assignment got nearly 20% faster.
 PCS had the worst scaling as calculating 64 weights and updating 64 cells becomes the overhead in computation where CIC had the best scaling for the same reason.

 CIC - serial
 Mass assignment took: 902.783 seconds